 Open source projects

-My affiliation (AIST) is in-between academia and industry; it does not take students but does allow collaborations with them and sometimes hire them as interns.
+My primary affiliation (AIST) is in-between academia and industry; it does not take students but does allow collaborations with them and sometimes hire them as interns.
 I regularly work with graduate students who are interested in Human-Computer Interaction (HCI) and/or Programming Experience (PX) research.